sangaline/wayback-machine-scraper/README.md

 It crawls through historical snapshots of a website and saves the snapshots to disk.
 It's highly configurable in terms of what it scrapes but it only saves the unparsed content of the pages on the site.

-If you're interested in parsing data from the pages that are crawled then you might want to use the provided `WaybackMachine` [Scrapy](https://scrapy.org) middleware instead.
+If you're interested in parsing data from the pages that are crawled then you might want to check out [scrapy-wayback-machine](https://github.com/sangaline/scrapy-wayback-machine) instead.
-This middleware handles all of the tricky parts and passes normal `response` objects to your [Scrapy](https://scrapy.org) spiders with archive timestamp information attached.
+It's a downloader middleware that handles all of the tricky parts and passes normal `response` objects to your [Scrapy](https://scrapy.org) spiders with archive timestamp information attached.
-The `WaybackMachine` middleware is very unobtrusive and should work seamlessly with existing [Scrapy](https://scrapy.org) middlewares, extensions, and spiders.
+The middleware is very unobtrusive and should work seamlessly with existing [Scrapy](https://scrapy.org) middlewares, extensions, and spiders.

 ## Installation